Softorage/HugoTheme-VibrantShadows/README.md

     Specify an image for a post/page
     1.  **Source** *(Type: String | Accepts value: Path to Image | Required)*

         You can specify path (relative to root) to an image dedicated to current post.
-This image is used to optimize the display of content when shared on social media.
+This image is also used to optimize the display of content when shared on social media.

         Example:
         ```